Well, That Confirms It: Liam Hemsworth Is No Longer Single

 In addition to modeling, fellow Aussie Brooks is reportedly a student at Sydney University, where she is studying ancient history and archaeology, according to Elle U.K. She was previously in a four-year relationship with Matthew Healy, singer of The 1975.
 They reportedly broke up in August of 2019 — right around the time when Hemsworth split with Cyrus.

-Prior to his relationship with Brooks, Hemsworth was rumored to be seeing Maddison Brown, an actress on The CW’s Dynasty, when the two were spotted hanging out together in New York City.
+Prior to his relationship with Brooks, Hemsworth was rumoured to be seeing Maddison Brown, an actress on The CW’s Dynasty, when the two were spotted hanging out together in New York City.

 Refinery29 reached out to Hemsworth and Brooks for comment.